Why Are My Teeth Yellow When I Brush Them Every Day?

 Intrinsic Problems vs. Extrinsic Stains

 Yellow teeth can be caused by both intrinsic staining that lies within the tooth or extrinsic stains that occur from outside influences.
+Neither of these is necessarily worse than the other, they are just different, with each type even having different causes leading to yellow teeth.

 Inside the tooth, problems that lead to tooth discoloration lie within the enamel of the tooth.
 In some more extreme cases, this could mean something like enamel hypoplasia, where the enamel of the tooth isn’t fully developed or developed at all.
 Another example of an intrinsic cause of yellow teeth is dental fluorosis.
 This is caused by ingesting too much fluoride over a long period of time.
 This can often happen with younger children who may swallow toothpaste, leading to minor cases of fluorosis and discoloration because of it.